-The terrace surrounded by cypress trees, where David looks upon the Engineer's city, was inspired by the series of paintings depicting the "Isle of the Dead" by nineteenth century artist Arnold Böcklin.
-This was also a nod to "Alien" Creator H.R.
-Giger, who had crafted his interpretation of the same paintings, in his trademark bio-mechanical style, as a tribute to fellow Swiss Böcklin.
+The terrace surrounded by cypress trees, where David looks upon the Engineer's city, was inspired by the series of paintings depicting the "Isle of the Dead" by 19th-century artist Arnold Böcklin.
+This was also a nod to "Alien" creator H.R.
+Giger, who had crafted his interpretation of the same paintings in his trademark bio-mechanical style, as a tribute to fellow Swiss Böcklin.